UlrikJonasLove/Angular-TheCompleteGuide-Projects/README.md

 * Using the ElementRef to access the DOM
 * Using the @Input to pass data into a directive

+### 4. Services and Dependency Injection

+* Creating a service
+* Injecting a service into a component
+* Injecting a service into another service
+* Using services for cross-component communication
+* Using a service for data storage
+* Service hierarchical injector

 ### Course Project